kevinmcguinness/ee303-vbotsvr/README.md

 from a terminal to control the robot.
 You should see it move forward in the user interface.
 Type `Ctrl+C` to terminate the controller.
 Note that the robot will continue move forward when the controller is terminated because the state of the motor pins remains the same.
 Use the *Stop* button in the user interface to stop the simulation.

-## Controlling the robot from Javascript.
+## Controlling the robot from Javascript

 If you are running this code from a different project directory, you'll need to run
 ```sh